alaweimm90/SciComp/DEPLOYMENT_CHECKLIST.md

 - [ ] Tagline is "A Cross-Platform Scientific Computing Suite for Research and Education"
 - [ ] Footer tagline is "Crafted with love, 🐻 energy, and zero sleep."
 - [ ] No deprecated naming patterns remain
-- [ ] Author consistently listed as "Dr. Meshal Alawein"
+- [ ] Author consistently listed as "Meshal Alawein"
 - [ ] Institution consistently "University of California, Berkeley"
 ### **Documentation Completeness**
 - [ ] README.md has all required sections